microsoft/r-server-hospital-length-of-stay/jupyter.md

  There are a number of samples available on the VM server along with the **Hospital_Length_Of_Stay_Notebook**.

- Once the Jupyter server is running on your VM, you can also connect to it from another computer by using the Public IP address in the url:
+ Once the Jupyter server is running on your VM, you can also connect to it from another computer by first opening the firewall:

+    netsh advfirewall firewall add rule name="Jupyter" dir=in action=allow protocol=tcp localport=9999

+ and then using the Public IP address in the url:

     https://ipaddress:9999

-The ipaddress can be found in the Azure Portal under the "Network interfaces" section - use the Public IP Address.##
+The ipaddress can be found in the Azure Portal under the "Network interfaces" section - use the Public IP Address.

 ## Using Jupyter

-To execute the code in a cell, ` Shift+Enter` when your cursor is in the cell.
+To execute the code in a cell, `Shift+Enter` when your cursor is in the cell.
 Some of the cells may take a minute or two to work, and must be complete before the next cell can execute.
-You can also select the Cell>Run All menu item to execute the entire notebook.
+You can also select the `Cell>Run All` menu item to execute the entire notebook.

 <a href="CIG_Workflow.html#step2">Return to Typical Workflow for Cortana Intelligence Gallery Deployment<a>